Book, Zine & Anthology

-A collection of illustrations I've done for various independant Anthology and Zine publications.
+A collection of illustrations I've done for various independant Books, Zines and Anthology publications.

 My piece for the Cartoon Girls Zine Vol 2 ~ 90's edition.
 A celebration of cartoon girls